-Can I Keep My Total Loss Car?
+Can I Keep a Car Deemed a Total Loss?

 If You Still Want to Keep Your Car

-If you still can’t bear to part with it, and your state doesn’t prevent it (some do), you should be able to come to an arrangement with your insurer to keep your beautiful wreck.
+If you still can’t bear to part with it, and your state doesn’t prevent it, you should be able to come to an arrangement with your insurer to keep your beautiful wreck.
 Your carrier will determine payment on your accident claim the same way it would if you were not keeping your car, except that the settlement amount will be decreased by the vehicle’s salvage price.